ShanTiramisu/APITestAutomation/README.md

 | test suite that wastes a lot of time and breaks often  |                  |

 **Test case strategies:**
-User experience: browser and mobile automation
+- Browser and mobile automation is for User experience
-API contracts: API test
+- API test is for API contracts
-all the functions and things that are not exposed by the API, but we still want them to work: Unit Test
+- Unit Test is for all the functions and things that are not exposed by the API, but we still want them to work
   <img width="936" height="508" alt="unittest" src="https://github.com/user-attachments/assets/ebc0e797-5107-4eb5-9283-2228777f7bcd" />